zawzawzaw/montigo/_notes/may 11.md

-add offset data to scroll targets remove all pages JS
+//add offset data to scroll targets remove all pages JS
  -